-Charles Pacquement, President of the Society from 1924 to 1950, acquired official recognition for the Society as serving the public interest.
+Charles Pacquement, President of the Society from 1924 to 1950, acquired official recognition for the Society as serving public interest.
 He founded, in parallel, L’Association des amis des artistes vivants (“The Association of Friends of Living Artists”), which supported the creation of contemporary works and organized exhibitions of new acquisitions.
 This Association was finally folded into the Société des Amis du Luxembourg.

-In 1947, the Musée national d’art moderne (Mnam), combining the collections of the Musée du Luxembourg and those of the Jeu de Paume, was inaugurated.
-The Société des Amis du Luxembourg thus became the Société des Amis du Musée National d’Art Moderne (“Society of the Friends of the National Museum of Modern Art”).
+In 1947, the Musée national d’Art moderne (Mnam), combining the collections of the Musée du Luxembourg and those of the Jeu de Paume, was inaugurated.
+The Société des Amis du Luxembourg thus became the Société des Amis du Musée national d’Art moderne (“Society of the Friends of the National Museum of Modern Art”).

 The PAC initiative was launched within the larger framework of the Museum’s project to seek out and acquire the most significant works of contemporary art.
-The members of the committee—which numbered 17 in 2002— along with the director of the Museum Alfred Pacquement, and the curators involved in the project, choose and make well-argued proposals for new acquisitions in order to enrich the museum’s collections.
+The members of the committee—which numbered 17 in 2002— along with the Museum Director, Alfred Pacquement, and the curators involved in the project, choose and make well-argued proposals for new acquisitions in order to enrich the museum’s collections.
 In 2016 the PAC became the Acquisition Group for Contemporary Art (GAAC).
 It currently consists of about 50 members, art lovers and collectors.

 Set up in the Museum’s galleries of modern art, this first edition was organized for the 100th anniversary of the association.
-The gala dinner, given on behalf of the collections of the Centre Pompidou, became a yearly tradition in 2006.
-Since 2017, the Friends of the Centre Pompidou have entrusted an artist with the event’s artistic direction.
+The Gala Dinner, conducted in the benefit of the collections, became a yearly tradition in 2006.
+Since 2017, the amis du Centre Pompidou have entrusted an artist with the event’s artistic direction.